Selma-Smithfield, NC (SSM)

 For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

-To the people of Selma, the train depot is more than just a transportation structure.
-Selma was born as a railroad town and Selma Union Depot is a significant piece of history.
-The town’s love for its station shined through when the North Carolina Utilities Commission approved the railroad’s petition to tear the station down in 1975 but was saved when the town of Selma objected to its demolition.
-The city acquired the deed to the property and relieved the railroad of liability concerns.
-However, the station closed soon after when the railroads’ terminated passenger service to Selma.
+To the people of Selma, the depot has long been more than just a transportation hub: Selma was born as a railroad town, and the depot is a significant piece of its history.
+The community’s love for its station shone through when the North Carolina Utilities Commission approved a railroad petition to tear the building down in 1975; it was saved when the city objected to the demolition.
+The city then acquired the deed to the property and relieved the railroad of liability concerns.

-Further renovations began in 2001.
+Further renovations to the station began in 2001.
 The grounds were landscaped, including new sidewalks and paved parking.
-Vintage lighting fixtures were added, and the waiting room was renovated, now with exhibits on the town and railroad history.
-The renovations were completed in 2002 at a cost of $3.4 million.
-The funds were 80 percent federal, ten percent state and ten percent local.
+Vintage lighting fixtures were added, and the waiting room was renovated, to include exhibits on the city and railroad history.
+The work was completed in 2002 at a cost of $3.4 million.
+Eighty percent of the funding came through federal sources, and the remainder was evenly split between state and local sources.

-Officially, the town of Selma was chartered in 1873, yet to those who live there, the town wasn’t truly born until May 1, 1867, when the first lots were sold around the Mitchner station on the North Carolina Railroad.
+Officially, Selma was chartered in 1873, yet to those who live there, the city was truly born on May 1, 1867, when the first lots were sold around the Mitchner station on the North Carolina Railroad.
 Mitchner station was built in 1855 and is now believed to be the oldest surviving train station in North Carolina.
 During the Civil War, Confederate troops occupied the Mitchner station to make a stand.
 By the evening, Union troops had managed to surround the Confederate soldiers, causing them to abandon the depot.

 Station Building (with waiting room)